Emma922/Asprice-makeup-project/README.md

 Despite providing valuable insights into Asprice Makeup’s recent performance, this analysis is subject to several important limitations that should be considered when interpreting the results:

-### 1. Limited Historical Data (Only 4 Months Available)
+### Short Data Window
-The dataset covers only a four-month period, which is insufficient to identify long-term patterns, seasonal trends, or year-over-year behavior.
-This constraint may lead to partial or misleading conclusions about customer retention, product performance, or revenue trends.
+Only four months of data are available, limiting the ability to identify long‑term trends, seasonality, or reliable forecasts.

-### 2. Lack of Customer Information
+### Limited Customer Information

-The analysis is limited by the scarcity of detailed customer-related data.
-Additional fields that would significantly improve segmentation and behavioral insights include:
-- Customer demographics such as age, gender, income level, and education.
-- Long-term purchasing behavior (repeat purchases, churn patterns, and lifetime value).

-Moreover, the available customer data spans only four months, which restricts the ability to determine whether the average time between purchases typically exceeds this period.
-After consulting with the stakeholder, it was confirmed that the business has very low customer loyalty, with only a small number of repeat buyers.
-However, due to the short data window, these patterns cannot be fully validated or analyzed in depth.

-### 3. Limited Operational Data
-Important operational fields such as inventory availability, fulfillment/processing times, stockouts, and return rates were not included.
-This limits the ability to diagnose operational issues that could impact sales performance or customer satisfaction.

-### 5. Short Time Frame for Reliable Forecasting
-Due to the limited time range, it is not statistically sound to generate reliable forecasts or predictive models.
-Any projection based on this dataset would be highly unstable and is not recommended.
+Key attributes such as demographics, lifetime value, and repeat purchase behavior are missing, restricting deeper segmentation and loyalty analysis.

-### 6. External Factors Not Considered
+### Operational & External Gaps
-Important external influences such as:
-- Changes in social media algorithms
-- Competitor actions
-- Economic conditions
-- Seasonal demand variations within the beauty industry

-were not included in the dataset, limiting the contextual interpretation of performance patterns.
+Data excludes inventory, fulfillment, returns, and external influences (competitors, economic conditions, seasonal demand), reducing context for performance drivers.

-### 7. Need for Ongoing Data Collection
+### Need for Ongoing Collection
-Given these limitations, the current analysis should be considered preliminary.
-A more robust evaluation will be possible once additional data is collected, including:
+Findings should be considered preliminary.
+A more robust evaluation requires longer historical data, richer customer attributes, and operational metrics.
-- Longer historical sales data
-- More detailed customer attributes
-- Marketing and operational metrics

 Future iterations of this project will be able to incorporate these elements for a more complete and accurate assessment.